tomasklaen/uosc/README.md

 #  set video-aspect-override "2.35:1"  #!
 Aspect ratio > 2.35:1
 ```

-To see all the commands ou can bind keys or menu items to, refer to [mpv's list of input commands documentation](https://mpv.io/manual/master/#list-of-input-commands).
+To see all the commands you can bind keys or menu items to, refer to [mpv's list of input commands documentation](https://mpv.io/manual/master/#list-of-input-commands).

 ## Tips